daegalus/csrd/content.fr/02-creating-your-character/04-focus.md

 * Rang 5: Something in the Road
 * Rang 6: Trick Driver ou Dégâts mortels

-**Intrusions du MJ:** The engine develops a knock.
+**Intrusions de la MJ:** The engine develops a knock.
 The bridge on the road ahead is out.
 The windshield shatters.
 Someone unexpectedly runs in front of the vehicle.

 -----